noklash/cloudinary-article/ARTICLE.md

 for the purpose of this tutorial we'll be creating a simple app that uploads an image and text from a form field.

 # here

+Be sure to update your next.config file with with the domain name for cloudinary images to avaod next js error on successful upload